apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

 verify_client             One of the values :code:`NONE`, :code:`MODERATE`, or :code:`STRICT`.
                           If ``NONE`` is specified, |TS| requests no certificate.
 If ``MODERATE`` is specified
                           |TS| will verify a certificate that is presented by the client, but it will not
-                          fail the TLS handshake if new certificate is presented.
+                          fail the TLS handshake if no certificate is presented.
 If ``STRICT`` is specified the client must resent a certificate during the TLS handshake.

                           By default this is :ts:cv:`proxy.config.ssl.client.certification_level`.

+verify_client_ca_certs    Specifies an alternate set of certificate authority certs to use to verify the
+                          client cert.
+The value must be either a file path, or a nested set of key / value pairs.
+If the value is a file path, it must specify a file containing the CA certs.
+Otherwise, there should be up to two nested pairs.
+The possible keys are ``file`` and ``dir``.
+The value for ``file`` must be a file path for a file containing CA certs.
+The value for ``dir`` must be a file path for an OpenSSL X509 hashed directory containing CA certs.
+If a given file path does not being with ``/`` , it must be relative to the |TS| configuration directory.
+                          ``verify_client_ca_certs`` can only be used with capbilities provided by OpenSSL 1.0.2 or later.

 host_sni_policy           One of the values :code:`DISABLED`, :code:`PERMISSIVE`, or :code:`ENFORCED`.